 Susan has more than 20 years of experience managing stakeholder communications, media relations and public education campaigns for a range of companies and non-profits.
 She is passionate about engaging and activating consumers to make changes that are good for their health, their communities and our environment.
 She has a bachelor’s degree in communications from UCLA.

 Sandy served as CEO Apex Clean Energy from 2009-2016.
 Since entering the renewable energy industry in 2000, his companies have developed over $4 billion of wind and solar facilities now operating around the country.
 He was founder and president of Greenlight Energy, a leading independent wind energy company that was acquired by BP in 2006.
 Sandy was also the founder of Axio Power, a utility-scale solar developer, and Columbia Power Technologies, a pioneer in wave energy technology.
-In 2014, Sandy was appointed to serve on the Virginia Energy Council by Virginia Governor Terry McAuliffe.
 He has a BS in Commerce from the McIntire School of Commerce at the University of Virginia.